fletcher0702/spotifav/README.md

 ## Configurations

 <b>You have to configure those varaibles as env variables in your shell, if you want the native configuration.</br>
-But you can steal change to your own.</b>
+But you can still change to your own.</b>

 export DB='your database location'</br>